RKeenan20/Network_Throughput_Estimator/README.md

 #### Design
 The project is laid out in a structure making use of 3 Python files, this README as well as some screenshots of the terminal readouts from the screen to the user.
 I tried to make the main.py file as clear as possible.
 More functions could have been used to calculate different values such as the transmission time but
-I felt for this assignment it would be easier to leave out that layer of abstraction and clearly show in main() method how different quantities are calculated.
+I felt for this assignment it would be easier to leave out that layer of abstraction and clearly show in the main() method how different quantities are calculated.
 The 3 Python files are described below (config.py, main.py, func.py)

 - **main.py** is the main Python file which handles the function calls to user I/O functions, the calculation of transmission duration/eventual